Reneechang17/Reneechang17/README.md

 <p>
   Hello!
 My name is Renee and welcome to my fav place where I learn, think and build (and find the interesting projects!)
-  If you are also love it let's keep connecting and learning together :D
+  If you are also love it, let's keep connecting and learning together :D
 </p>

 <p>